Ford cancels Mexico plant. Will create 700 U.S. jobs in 'vote of confidence' in Trump

 Related: Sprint will create 5,000 U.S. jobs

 The news is a major U-turn for Ford.
-Last year, the company announced it would invest $1.6 billion in Mexico to transfer the production of the Ford Focus from Michigan to Mexico to save costs.
-Now the Focus will be built at an existing plant in Hermosillo, Mexico, and Ford will expand its plant in Flat Rock.
+Last year, the company announced it would invest $1.6 billion in Mexico to transfer production of the Ford Focus from Michigan to Mexico to save costs.
+Now the Focus will be built at an existing plant in Hermosillo, Mexico, and Ford will instead expand its plant in Michigan.

-"Our announcements today are really a vote of confidence in the [U.S.] economy," said Fields.
+"This is a vote of confidence" in Trump and the economy, said Fields.
+We are "encouraged by pro-growth policies, particularly reform around tax and regulatory policies."

-Trump repeatedly slammed Ford on the campaign trail, claiming the company was moving good manufacturing jobs to Mexico.
-He vowed to slap a 35% tariff on Ford vehicles made in Mexico and sold in the U.S.
+Trump repeatedly slammed Ford on the campaign trail, claiming the company was moving good manufacturing jobs from the U.S. to Mexico.
+He vowed to slap a 35% tariff on Ford vehicles made in Mexico and sold in the U.S., although experts say it is not possible for Trump do that to a single U.S. company.

+"When that car comes back across the border into our country that now comes in free, we're gonna charge them a 35% tax," Trump told Fox in September.
+"And you know what's gonna happen, they're never going to leave."

 Ford fought back against Trump's rhetoric, saying he had his facts wrong and that the company never planned to cut any U.S. jobs.